calimarkus/.dotfiles/README.md

 1. Clone it into `~`
 2. Make sure you have the submodules by running `git submodule update --recursive --init`
 3. Run `install.sh`

-If you're not me, you may want to configure `~/.dotfiles/secret/.gitconfig` to look a little something like this:
+4. Add your git user info in `~/.dotfiles/secret/.gitconfig` like this:

 ```
 [user]
   name  = Marty McFly
   email = mmcfly@hillvalley.edu
 ```

-If you're me, you know that already.